 Saint Paul Winter Carnival

 This celebration (a.k.a.
 “The Coolest Celebration on Earth”) runs annually in February.
 Since the Super Bowl was held in their sister city in 2018, St. Paul went big, with a huge multi-story ice palace.
-This was the first the city has had since the early 90s!
-Thia carnival began in 1886 in an effort to prove one could go outside during winter AND have fun!
-The concept this year was collectively called the Bold North.
+This was the first the city had had since the early 90s!
+This carnival began in 1886 in an effort to prove one could go outside during winter AND have fun!
 It’s the oldest winter festival in the United States!
 Enjoy vendors selling craft beers, local wines and hot drinks, plus so much more fun.
 Even if you’ve been there before, you’ll find new surprises, as events and activities change a bit each year.

 Leave a Reply